 A review of weekly inspections has concluded that no significant deficiencies occurred at the facility that required remedial actions.
-Animal burrows are occasionally noted on inspection reports, but are addressed through backfilling in a timely manner.

 3.3.2 Annual Inspections

 A review of the previous annual inspection report has determined that there were no deficiencies or releases, actual or potential structural weaknesses, or concern to the stability of the landfill.
 All environmental control systems were in good operating condition and functioning as intended.